Hardy inequalities for magnetic $p$-Laplacians: Introduction

 Our main results read as follows.

 \begin{Th} Let $p\geq d$ and $B$ be a smooth and closed magnetic field with $B\neq 0$.
 Then there exists a constant $C_{B, p, d}>0$ such that for any magnetic potential $A$ with $dA=B$ we have

 where

 \end{Th} Theorem \ref{main_th_1} improves Proposition \ref{critical} by asserting that a non-trivial magnetic $p$-Lapla\-cian $-\Delta_{A, p}$ becomes subcritical when $p\geq d$.
 Note that the constant $C_{B, p, d}$ depends on~$B$ and not on~$A$, which shows that our result is correctly gauge invariant.
+Moreover, the local behavior of the weight $\rho$ both at zero and infinity seems to be sharp (it cannot be improved), as emphasized in the proof of Theorem \ref{main_th_1}.

 Notice also that Theorem \ref{main_th_1} is known to hold when $1<p<d$ with $(\rho(x), C_{B, p, d})=\left(1/|x|^p, (d-p)^p/p^p\right)$ due to Hardy inequality \eqref{LpHardy} and diamagnetic inequality \eqref{diamagnetic}.